NemProject/nem/nis/README.md

 ## Coding style

-If you want your changes to be considered for inclusion in the repository (see [CONTRIBUTING.md](CONTRIBUTING.md)), they must addhere to the coding style.
+If you want your changes to be considered for inclusion in the repository (see [CONTRIBUTING.md](CONTRIBUTING.md)), they must adhere to the coding style.
 You can check that the coding style and format are correct by running:

 ```bash
 mvn spotless:check